gmtsciencedev/microbiome-pipeline-benchmarking/README.md

 Some python scripts to distribute the tasks on scitq are proposed for [MetaPhlAn](https://github.com/gmtsciencedev/scitq-examples/tree/main/metaphlan4) and [Kraken](https://github.com/gmtsciencedev/scitq-examples/tree/main/kraken2).

-For Kraken, non default options were used: the [MGNIFY database](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v2.0.1/kraken2_db_uhgg_v2.0.1/) was used, the files were deposited in a folder, `krakenmgnify`.
+For Kraken, non default options were used: the [UHGG MGNIFY database](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v2.0.1/kraken2_db_uhgg_v2.0.1/) was used, the files were deposited in a folder, `krakenmgnify`.
 A tar archive was then created with `tar czf krakenmgnify2.0.1.tgz krakenmgnify/`, this archived was then uploaded to an S3 bucket, `s3://rnd/resource/krakenmgnify2.0.1.tgz`, and the script was used with the following options:

 ```bash
 python ~/scitq-examples/kraken2/scitq_kraken2.py --bracken --database krakenmgnify --fastq --download --batch refKrak s3://rnd/data/raw/refKrak s3://rnd/resource/krakenmgnify2.0.1.tgz s3://rnd/refKrak/rawresult